 Every Essay Counts!
 How To Tackle the “Why This College?”
 Prompt

 1. Be interesting.
-Students applying to a popular Washington D.C. college often send us a first draft to this type of question with a lead that looks something like this:
+Students applying to a popular Washington D.C. college often send us a first draft to this type of question with an introduction that looks something like this:

 As someone interested in political science, I cannot think of a better place to study than X University, with its myriad of internship opportunities and real-world professors with experience in the highest levels of government…

 The Brexit vote occurred while I interned at the Smith Financial group.
 I gained insight into its dramatic impact on global markets and how it affects the way local financial planners pick stocks for their clients.
 With the financial industry being so dependent on global events, a university that is so rooted in global, societal, and political issues is an ideal place for me to study international business.

 Although I have not yet decided on a major, I know that I want music to be a part of my education.
 When I was six years old, I started begging my parents for a drum set.
 They adamantly refused to live in the same house as a six-year-old drummer, so we compromised with guitar lessons.
 Playing guitar was an integral part of me until around 6th grade when, to the dismay of my parents, I ditched the rock classics and entered the realm of electronic music.
 Fascinated by the technicality of the genre, I started learning the ropes of electronic production in middle school and have not stopped since.
 What better place is there to explore music than (City Name)?
 This is why I was thrilled to learn about X College’s minor in Music, Science and Technology.
 Courses like Advanced Harmony, History of Electronic Music, and Algorithmic and Computer Music make me want to stay at X College forever.